 MET Overbase Policy

 In general, staff at Boston University who seek to teach, facilitate, or grade a course for extra compensation must first receive formal approval from their supervisor and from the Dean of the college offering the course since the payment is considered an overbase.
 The college will then seek Provost’s approval for the overbase.
-Overbase payment approvals are not automatic; they are granted occasionally for exceptional cases.
+Overbase payment approvals are not automatic; they are granted occasionally for exceptional cases, and no more than one overbase is allowed for staff each year.
 If the overbase payment exceeds 10% of the employee’s base salary the overbase also needs additional approval.

 Specifically for courses in Metropolitan College, Boston University staff may only receive one overbase per academic year to teach, facilitate, or grade a MET course.